 Protect Your Eyes

 Protecting your eyes from ultraviolet rays with UV-blocking sunglasses can slow down the development of cataracts, prevent sun damage to your retina, and lower the risk of skin cancer near your eyes.
-Bluebird Family Eye Care offers a wide selection of sunglasses and we can add your prescription to the pair you select.
+Bluebird Vision + Wellness offers a wide selection of sunglasses and we can add your prescription to the pair you select.

 Another way to protect your eyes is to wear protective eyewear.
 If you play sports or work with materials such as wood, glass or metal, protective eyewear can shield your eyes from splinters and shards, as well as fast-moving objects like balls and hockey pucks.
 As with sun wear, these can also be fit with your prescription to improve both your visual acuity and tyour eye safety.